garnould/twitterstuff/README.md

 # twitterstuff

-Some Twitter stuff to make life easier (quick and dirty)
+some Twitter stuff to make life easier (quick and dirty)

 ## lifecleaner.rb

-Delete tweets and favs older than X days
+delete your tweets and favorites older than X days favorite your own tweets to protect them from deletion

 ### Setup